What is Nevoid Basal Cell Carcinoma Syndrome?

 - Yearly dental x-rays, beginning at age eight, to look for jaw cysts

 - At least yearly skin exams to watch for basal cell skin cancer.
-The frequency of exams will vary based on how many basal cell cancers or other skin problems a person has excerienced.
-Early treatment of small basal cell skin cancer reduces the amount of surgery and scarring.
+The frequency of exams will vary based on how many basal cell cancers or other skin problems a person has experienced.
+Early treatment of basal cell skin cancer reduces the amount of surgery and scarring.
 Regular exams should begin by the teenage years.

 Learn more about what to expect when having common tests, procedures, and scans.